 Long-term care insurance

 Residential care facilities

 Caring for a loved one can be challenging and can take a major toll on your physical and mental health.
 Whether it's navigating the medical world, dealing with relationship challenges, or handling the stress of juggling work and family, sometimes it helps to talk with someone experienced in the struggles of being a caregiver.
-You and members of your household can contact the Wellbeing Hotline 24/7 to identify and address concerns, develop an action plan, and receive referrals.
+You and members of your household can contact the EAP 24/7 to identify and address concerns, develop an action plan, and receive referrals.
 As part of this benefit, you and your household members can also take advantage of five in-person counseling sessions per issue.
 This can be valuable for any member of your household, and it's completely free.